Beijing City Sightseeing

 Hutong and Siheyuan (courtyards)

 In 1949 there were as many as 3,250 Hutong.
-In 2003, there was only 1,500 Hutong, and today no more than 1,000 Hutong remains, and most of the existing ones have been transformed into tourist attractions associated with street food, shopping, and bars.
+In 2003, there were only 1,500 Hutong, and today no more than 1,000 Hutong remains, and most of the existing ones have been transformed into tourist attractions associated with street food, shopping, and bars.

 Beihai Park was the location of the old palace used for 1,000 years by previous Emperors.
-Beihai Park has existed throughout the Liao, Jin, Yuan, Ming and Qing Dynasties.
+Beihai Park has existed throughout the Liao, Jin, Yuan, Ming, and Qing Dynasties.
 Today, most of the remaining buildings were constructed during Emperor Qianlong's reign during the Qing Dynasty (AD1644-1911).

-Jingshan Park (Coal hill)
+Jingshan Park (Coal Hill)

 It takes about 10 minutes to walk up the hill to the pavilion of Everlasting Spring.
-The climb is relatively easy with plenty of resting/shading areas, as well as, handrails to hold on to for the ascend and descend.
+The climb is relatively easy with plenty of resting/shading areas, as well as handrails to hold on to for the ascend and descend.
 However, it is well worth the climb on a clear day to get excellent picture opportunities.

 Temple of Heaven

-The visually stunning Temple of Heaven built between AD1406 and AD1420 during the reign of the Yongle Emperor, who also ordered the construction of the Forbidden City.
+The visually stunning Temple of Heaven was built between AD1406 and AD1420 during the reign of the Yongle Emperor, who also ordered the construction of the Forbidden City.
 With its unique round structures and contrasting colors, this religious complex is an impressive reminder of China's rich history and a must-see for visitors to Beijing City.